markpwns1/jammy/README.md

 for i in range(5, 10), print i; // prints 5 to 9 inclusive
 for i in range(20, 15, -2), print i; // prints 20 to 16 inclusive, going down by 2
 ```
+While it `range` appears to be an iterator function, fear not.
+Jammy compiles this to a simple `for i=start, end, step do` loop, so there is no performance overhead.
 There also exists `range_inc` which is `range` but the "end" value is inclusive. `range_inc` also starts at 1 unless directed otherwise.
-There is also a namespace called `std.iter` which you can use for some useful iterating tools.
+There is also a namespace called `std.iter` which you can use for some useful iterating tools (these however, do not compile to anything special and incur a very slight performance cost compared to `range`).
 Take the following example:
 ```
 use "std.iter";